Enhancing Photon Identification with Neural Network Methods: Monte Carlo Sample Generation

-Background events were generated from all QCD processes, requiring at least one $\pi^0$ in the final state with $10 < p_T < 100$~GeV, decaying into two photons~\cite{Sjostrand:2014zea,PDG2024}. distribution of $\Delta R$ between the two photons is shown in figure \ref{fig:soft_score}, with two thirds of the diphoton pairs having $\Delta R < 0.025$, lower than the detector's resolution.
-Unlike the signal, no $p_T$ reweighting was performed on the background, preserving the true steeply falling QCD spectrum in which low-$p_T$ events dominate.
+Background events were generated from all QCD processes, requiring at least one $\pi^0$ in the final state with $10 < p_T < 100$~GeV, decaying into two photons~\cite{Sjostrand:2014zea,PDG2024}.
+The distribution of $\Delta R$ between the two photons is shown in Figure~\ref{fig:soft_score}, with two-thirds of the diphoton pairs having $\Delta R < 0.025$, lower than the detector's resolution.

 A minimum hard-scatter transverse momentum (\texttt{pTHatMin}) of 10~GeV was applied~\cite{Sjostrand:2014zea}.
 Unlike the signal, no $p_T$ reweighting was performed on the background.
-This decision preserves the true steeply falling QCD $p_T$ spectrum, which is essential because the background classifier must be trained to reject events across the realistic, dominant low-$p_T$ phase space observed in experimental data.
+This decision preserves the true steeply falling QCD $p_T$ spectrum, which is essential to reflect the dominant low-$p_T$ phase space observed in experimental data.

 In total, 4.2 million background events were produced, with 900k used for training and validation, while 3.3 million were reserved for testing.
 A large test set is essential because, after applying the selection criteria for both signal and background, $\pi^0$ decays occur roughly 1,000 times more frequently than prompt-photon processes.
 As a result, performance is evaluated in the $\sim$0.1\% fake-rate regime, corresponding with a realistic scenario where the signal-to-background ratio approaches unity after selection.